-Monitoring results from upstream and downstream locations on the Indian River and Mullett Creek provided data for determining longitudinal changes.
+Monitoring results from upstream and downstream locations on the Indian River and Mullett Creek provided data for determining longitudinal changes in the stream system.
 The distance between sample sites on the Indian River is approximately 0.85 miles, with an additional 0.13 mile stream reach between the sample site on the Little Sturgeon River and the confluence with the Indian River.
 Distance between sample sites on Mullett Creek totals approximately 5.2 miles.

-Expectedly, all measurements show that the sum of discharge from Indian River at M27 and Little Sturgeon River was less than the discharge measured at the I75 Bridge on Indian River (Table 12).
-On average, discharge at M27 on the Indian River accounted for 86% of the total measured at the I75 Bridge while Little Sturgeon contributed less than 7%.
+Expectedly, all measurements show that the sum of discharge from Indian River at M27 and Little Sturgeon River was less than the discharge measured at the I75 Bridge on Indian River (Table 13).
+On average, discharge at M27 on the Indian River accounted for 87% of the total measured at the I75 Bridge while Little Sturgeon contributed less than 6%.
 The majority of the remaining ~7% must have originated from sources downstream of the confluence of the Indian and Little Sturgeon Rivers.

 Phosphorus data from sample sites on the Indian and Little Sturgeon Rivers show that the load increased slightly or did not change moving downstream (Table 15).
-On average, nearly 10% of the total phosphorus load calculated for Indian River at the I75 bridge originated from sources between the bridge and upstream sites (~1 mile channel distance), which is disproportionately high relative to discharge additions in this reach.
+On average, over 10% of the total phosphorus load calculated for Indian River at the I75 bridge originated from sources between the bridge and upstream sites (approximately one mile channel distance), which is disproportionately high relative to discharge additions in this reach.
 However, combined orthophosphate loads at upstream sites exceeded the downstream load on two occasions and, on average, did not change from upstream to downstream sites (Table 15).

-Nitrogen loads were lower downstream than upstream in the Indian River during most sampling events.
-Combined nitrogen loads from the upstream Indian River and Little Sturgeon River sites were greater than the load of the downstream Indian River site during all but one occasion (Table 16).
-On average, there was a load reduction for both nitrogen types moving downstream.
+The sum of total nitrogen loads from the upstream Indian River and Little Sturgeon River sites were greater than the load of the downstream Indian River site during three of five sampling events for which there are data (Table 16).
+This was also the case for the sum of nitrate-nitrogen loads, though not during the same three events.
+On average, there was a load reduction for total nitrogen and a slight load increase for nitrate-nitrogen moving downstream.